 Tip: Be sure to explore every nook and cranny in this shopping complex.
 From shopping to artistic features, this area of Kansas City, Kansas is not to be missed.

 Wichita, Kansas is home to several beautiful pieces of street art.
-Wichita is a Midwestern community that has embraced the entrepreneurial community and it shows through the many displays that artisans have featured throughout the town.
+The community has embraced the entrepreneurial spirit through art.
+The entrepreneur spirit shows through the many displays that artisans have featured throughout the town.
 This particular piece of street art is located near the world-famous Donut Hole.